Tacoma vacation rentals

 Vintage collectors may want to explore Tacoma’s Antique Row, a downtown district known for its antique and vintage homewares, sports memorabilia, clothing, and other treasures from decades gone by.

-When is the best time to stay in a vacation rental in Tacoma?
+The best time to stay in a vacation rental in Tacoma

 Tacoma has warm yet short summers, while winters are cold, cloudy, and wet, with a chance of snow in December and January.
 Spring and fall tend to be rainy with more overcast days occurring in the fall season.
 However, fall is a popular time for hiking among the changing fall foliage.
 Spring is the best time to see the rhododendrons in bloom.
 Stroll Point Defiance Park to see the riot of color at the Rhododendron Garden — peak season usually runs mid-April to mid-May.
 If you miss the rhododendrons, maybe you'll visit in July or early August in time to see (and smell) the Rose Tunnel at Point Defiance Park in full bloom.
 The state’s largest Fourth of July event occurs every year in Tacoma with fireworks, live music, and an air show.